Shape-Guided Diffusion with Inside-Outside Attention: Abstract

 \section{Abstract}

-When manipulating an object, existing text-to-image diffusion models often ignore the shape of the object and generate content that is incorrectly scaled, cut off, or replaced with background content.
-We propose a training-free method, Shape-Guided Diffusion, that modifies pretrained diffusion models to be sensitive to shape input specified by a user or automatically inferred from text.
-We use a novel Inside-Outside Attention mechanism during the inversion and generation process to apply this shape constraint to the cross- and self-attention maps.
-Our mechanism designates which spatial region is the object (inside) vs. background (outside) then associates edits specified by text prompts to the correct region.
+We introduce precise object silhouette as a new constraint in text-to-image diffusion models, which we dub Shape-Guided Diffusion.
+Our training-free method uses an Inside-Outside Attention mechanism during the inversion and generation process to apply a shape constraint to the cross- and self-attention maps.
+Our mechanism designates which spatial region is the object (inside) vs. background (outside) then associates edits to the correct region.
 We demonstrate the efficacy of our method on the shape-guided editing task, where the model must replace an object according to a text prompt and object mask.
 We curate a new ShapePrompts benchmark derived from MS-COCO and achieve SOTA results in shape faithfulness without a degradation in text alignment or image realism according to both automatic metrics and annotator ratings.
-Our data and code will be made available at {\url{https://shape-guided-diffusion.github.io}}.
+Our data and code will be made available at \url{https://shape-guided-diffusion.github.io}.